 Transplant when the plant grows too large for the pot.
 Make sure the pot has drainage holes.

-Use a well-aerated potting mixture made up of at least 50% or more organic matter.
+Use a well-aerated potting mixture made up of at least 50% percent or more organic matter.
 Another option is planting in lava rock.

-A bagged potting soil for house plants like an African violet soil mix works well.
+Like an African violet soil mix, bagged potting soil for house plants works well.

-Check up every spring to make sure that the roots of the plant aren’t filling the pot.
+Check up every spring to ensure that the plant’s roots aren’t filling the pot.
 If they are, repot your plant to a larger pot.

 Grooming and Maintenance

-The dracaena compacta is an easy plant to grow but slow growing and require some attention to stay in the best condition.
+Dracaena compacta is an easy plant to grow but slow-growing and require some attention to stay in the best condition.

-The ideal humidity level is at 25%.
+The ideal humidity level is at 25% percent.
 If the humidity is low, compacta can dry out.
 If it’s too high, you may end up overwatering the plant without realizing it.

 To keep the leaves in their best shape, wipe them with a damp cloth once a month to remove dirt and dust.